-- The Artist's proposal is judged to be appropriate to the goals of the project. - Response to the Specification
+The Artist's proposal is judged to be appropriate to the goals of the project.
+Response to the Specification outlined in the Artist brief and Scope of Works document.

 3. Site Responsiveness:

 - Response to the Architectural Scheme - Response to the conditions and location of the artwork site - Response to the functionality and activities of the building